roryl/lucee-book/classes.md

 </noscript>

 ##Methods
-You can define additional methods in your class, and they can have the following access levels:
+Components can define additional methods and they can have the following access levels:
 * Public - Accessible to all callers
 * Private - Accessible to only callers within this class
 * Package - Accessible to other Components in a package
-* Remote - Accessible to remote callers via web services, REST or invoking your components from HTTP
+* Remote - Accessible to remote callers via web services, REST or invoking components from HTTP

 To define additional methods